Easy 1 mile walk over 3 hours

 This is the oldest urban neighborhood in America.
 The air is fragrant with the fresh ocean breeze and scents of coffee houses, bakeries, and restaurants, as we wind our way through the scenic narrow streets.

-This family run Italian food shop located on the Freedom Trail is as authentically old world Italian as you can get.
-Since 1962, Salumeria has been providing locals and visitors of the North End with only the best in Italian foods, oils, vinegars pasta and specialty items with a chef on hand to answer all of your questions about authentic Italian fare.
+This family run shop is as authentically old world Italian as you can get.
+Since 1962, Salumeria has been providing locals of the North End with only the best in Italian foods

 Since 1992 Artu has been a neighborhood favorite for those looking for classic Italian cuisine made with simple, fresh ingredients.
-Artu specializes in roasted meats and vegetables and home-style pastas
+Artu specializes in home-style pastas.

-Since 1926 this North End pizzeria has been wowing locals and visitors alike with their more than 80 year old secret recipe for brick oven pizza made with only the freshest and most natural ingredients.
+This North End pizzeria has been wowing locals and visitors alike with their more than 90 year old secret recipe for brick oven pizza.
+Voted Best Pizza in USA by Trip Advisor.

-Polcari's Coffee has been a staple on Salem Street in the North End since 1932 when Anthony Polcari came from Italy and realized his dream of owning a coffee shop.
-Now owned and operated by a close friend of the family, Polcari's Coffee and grocery maintains its old world charm and still offers Mr. Polcari's famous house roast that has maintained its popularity with the locals.
+Polcari's Coffee has been a staple in the North End since 1932 and still offers Mr. Polcari's famous house roast that has maintained its popularity with the locals.

 This shop, the only of its kind in New England, explores the history of chocolate, including how it was produced and consumed during the American colonial period.